Samuel-Raja/simon-game/README.md

 The game tracks the player's score and displays it at the end of each round.
 The game has a strict mode, which causes players to lose the game if they make a mistake.
 The game has a start button to control gameplay.
-The game has an option to turn sound on and off.

 # Installation
 Clone the repository to your local machine.